Part I

 And that they spent a year in Israel, which is how T knew all the blessings.
 Except for some reason

-we still got all the tunes wrong.
+we still got the tunes wrong.
 We were always singing the Hanukkah tune on Shabbat.

 This made Hanukkah easy.